Convert Meal Plan Images with Python, OpenCV, and Tesseract

 Starting point

-Each week, an image of the meal plan gets posted on a Confluence* page.
+Each week, an image of the meal plan gets posted on a Confluence1 page.
 I download them with a python script, so that I can process it using OCR.

 Images of the meal plan look like this (including the strange white borders!):